 \subsection{Introduction}

-Map coloring actually is a classification mode for all the countries in a map such that no two adjacent countries assigned the same color; If we convert a map into a planar graph by dual transform, then this problem will be changed into the vertex-coloring problem of a planar graph equivalently.
-Certainly, the vertex coloring problem of a graph is a mode of vertex partition, in which adjacent vertices must receive different colors.
-Accordingly, the basic scheme to attack the four color conjecture is the partition of color class for a graph.
-And this idea can be realized by the chromatic polynomial, which is a much useful mathematical tool.
-Although it is introduced for the labeled graph, which will generate a much larger number of colorings, the chromatic polynomial contains all the information on the partition of color class.
-Therefore, chromatic polynomial may be a preferable tool to prove the four color problem.
-Based on this tool, several scholars had made important contributions on attacking the four color conjecture, mainly including Birkhoff\cite{B1912,B1913,B1946}, Tutte\cite{T1970,T1970(2),T1974}, Read\cite{R1968}, Whitney\cite{W1932}.
-Among them, the best result is that for any planar graph $G$, the chromatic polynomial $f(G,\tau\sqrt{5})>0$,$\tau\sqrt{5}=3.618\ldots$.
-However, it is a pity that his result brushed past the four color problem, for the four color conjecture needs to prove $f(G,4)>0$.
+Map coloring actually is a classification of all the countries in a map such that no two adjacent countries are in the same class.
+We can convert a map into a planar graph by dual transformation, then the map coloring problem will be changed into the vertex-coloring problem of a planar graph equivalently.
+Certainly, the vertex-coloring problem of a graph is a type of vertex partitions, in which adjacent vertices must receive different colors.
+Accordingly, the basic scheme to attack the Four-Color Conjecture is the partition of vertices of a graph.
+And this idea can be realized by the chromatic polynomial, a much useful mathematical tool.
+Although it was introduced for the labeled graphs, which would generate a vast number of colorings, the chromatic polynomial contains all the information on the partition of color classes.
+Therefore, the chromatic polynomial may be a preferable tool to prove the Four-Color Conjecture.
+Based on this tool, several scholars had made some important contributions on attacking the Four-Color Conjecture, mainly including Birkhoff \cite{B1912,B1913,B1946}, Tutte \cite{T1970,T1970(2),T1974}, Read \cite{R1968}, Whitney \cite{W1932}.
+Among them, the best result is that for any planar graph $G$, the chromatic polynomial $f(G,\tau\sqrt{5})>0$,$\tau\sqrt{5}=3.618\cdots$.